 The composition of the two pictures is very different.
 The scene of Richard and his patrons is dignified but static whereas the view of the Virgin and Child is full of movement created by the angel’s gestures and wings.
 The left panel has the figures standing on a hard rock surface.

-When closed, the diptych reveals on one side a White Hart, Richard’s emblem with a golden coronet around its throat and a golden chain, sitting on a grassy meadow with branches of Anne’s rosemary.
+When closed, the diptych reveals on one side a White Hart, Richard’s emblem with a golden coronet around its throat and a golden chain, sitting on a grassy meadow with branches of Queen Anne’s rosemary.
 On the other side of the closed diptych is a coat of arms associated with King Edward, the Confessor together with the coats-of-arms of the Kings of England.

 The outer sides of the diptych